bLakshmankumar/Cyber-Sec/README.md

 #        CoreSwitch(CS) contains Entrire Organization of the Traffic.
 That entire traffic we can call it as netflow data.
 #        NIDS is a copy of CS or copying of all organization traffic flow data.
 # Note : We can deploy n-number of NIDS/NIPS based on Traffic,  We can call like nx1 nx2 and etc.
+# NX meaning is : N = Network , X = ModelNumber, NX1 = N1000, NX2 = N4000, NX3 = N3000 & etc.
+# As this above models NX2 = N4000 is the highest model num, so It'll act as our main tool, remaining NX1 and NX3 and others we will monitor from NX2.